Welcome to Moreton Bay Boat Club Sailing page.

 The MBBCSS Handbook 2019 is primarily a reference document for MBBCSS members participating in bay and ocean aquatic events generally and pennant racing specifically.

 Moreton Bay Boat Club Sailing Section handbook: MBBCSSS Handbook 2019 R4

 Moreton Bay Boat Club Sailing Section Racing Area: Race Area Moreton Bay 2016

-Moreton Bay Boat Club Sailing Section Race Courses: TBA
+Moreton Bay Boat Club Sailing Section Race Courses: Race Courses

-We are a friendly group of sportspeople committed to encouraging new participants to sailing and enabling those already involved in yacht racing to get the most out of their sport.
+We are a friendly group of sports people committed to encouraging new participants to take up sailing and enabling those already involved in yacht racing to get the most out of their sport.

-We hope you enjoy the site and please feel free to use the “Contact Us” page for more information or the “Membership” page to join up.
+We hope you enjoy the site and please feel free to use the Sailing Enquiry page for more information or if you would like to experience sailing.
+For membership see the Sailing Membership page to join up.